aivatoglou/ABSA-GR/README.md

 ![Ensemble architecture](Figures/ensemble.png)

-The hybrid architecture consists of the Greek-BERT, three bi-GRUs, a fully connected layer, and a CapsNet layer alongside an aditional fully connected layer as the ensemble classifiers.
+The hybrid architecture consists of the Greek-BERT, three bi-GRUs, a fully connected layer, and a CapsNet layer alongside three aditional fully connected layer as the ensemble classifiers.
 (Note: the ensemble approach of the hybrid architecture is not depicted on the figure.)

 ![Hybrid architecture](Figures/hybrid.png)